Cannabis Supercropping Tutorial

 How to Supercrop Cannabis Plants

 There are two basic steps to supercrop cannabis plants.
 First you need to pinch, and then you need to fold.
 The pinch should be hard and the fold should be gentle!
-Once they are folded perpendicular, the folded section must be held up and restrained down.
-I do this with a simple soft-tie which encircles the stalk.
+Once they are folded perpendicular, use a soft-tie which encircles the stalk to both hold up and restrain down the stalk.

 You can bring colas down as little as an inch or as much as 8-10 inches.
 What determines this is the distance between the supercrop and the tie down.
 When the plant recovers (within 12 hours) it will wrap around whatever tie down you put in place.
 The location of the tie down will determine the new location of the cola.